 Chicago Tylenol Murders

-After the murders, Johnson & Johnson sent warnings to hospitals and distributors, stopped all advertising and producing Tylenol and recalled approximately 31 million bottles.
+After the murders, Johnson & Johnson sent warnings to hospitals and distributors, stopped all advertising and Tylenol production and recalled approximately 31 million bottles.
 The murders remain unsolved.

 Other Examples of Tylenol Recalls